vlee489/AC51041-RestAPI/README.md

 Micro Services based VOD service
 *This repo also acts as the central ReadMe for this project*

+### A Warning
+**Don't copy this repo for you're assigment**, this is not a good example of what to do and is more overcomplicated than this should be to get the same result.
+Also don't use this example in production.

+You really should use Kubernetes and something like Terraform to handle defining your services in an actual production environment along with something like [Vault](https://www.vaultproject.io/) to handle secrets.

 ## Accompanying Git Repos
 - [Login Service](https://github.com/vlee489/AC51041-Login)
 - [Film Catalogue Service](https://github.com/vlee489/AC51041-catalogue)